 MAA Invited Paper Session: Research in Improving Undergraduate Mathematical Sciences Education: Examples Supported by the National Science Foundation’s IUSE: EHR Program, Friday, 8:00–10:50 am (See MAA Invited Paper Sessions)

-Get to Know the National Science Foundation, Thursday, 9:00–10:20 am, organized by Karen Keene and Talitha Washington, National Science Foundation (see MAA Workshops).
+Get to Know the National Science Foundation, Thursday, 9:00–10:20 am, organized by Karen Keene, National Science Foundation (see MAA Workshops).

 National Science Foundation: Update from the Division of Mathematical Sciences, Friday, 4:00–5:30 pm, organized by Henry Warchall, Division of Mathematical Sciences, National Science Foundation.